The Troubling Part Of Katie Hill’s Story That No One Is Talking About

 Now, Hill waits for the House Committee on Ethics to determine whether she’s violated the rules of sexual relationships within Congress.
 But the larger conversation here is one that remains neglected: Is Katie Hill the victim of revenge porn?

-The story unraveled Wednesday, after Hill admitted to an “inappropriate relationship” with a 20-something campaign worker before entering Congress.
-The ethics committee then announced a formal investigation into the first-term Representative, who is also the first openly bisexual member of Congress in California.
+The story unraveled Wednesday, just before Hill admitted to an “inappropriate relationship” with a 20-something campaign worker before entering Congress.
+The ethics committee announced a formal investigation into the first-term Representative, who is also the first openly bisexual member of Congress in California.

 Advertisement